-In today's episode, Ryan talks with Dr. Norma Wagoner.
-With almost 30 years of experience in the admissions process, she has served as the Dean of Admissions for multiple medical schools such as Rush University, University of Chicago's Pritzker School of Medicine and the University of Colorado School of Medicine.
+In today’s episode, I talk with Dr. Norma Wagoner.
+With almost 30 years of experience in the admissions process, she has served as the Dean of Admissions for multiple medical schools, such as Rush University, University of Chicago’s Pritzker School of Medicine, and the University of Colorado School of Medicine.

-Today, she shares a ton of valuable information about with the interview process, what medical schools are looking for on an application to get an interview, and what the admissions committee is looking for during the interview process.
+Today, she shares a ton of valuable information about the interview process, what medical schools are looking for in an application to get an interview, and what the admissions committee is looking for during the interview process.

 - Graduating with a PhD from WashU in Anatomy

 - Taking her first job at Rush Medical College in Chicago, teaching anatomy

 - Becoming Dean of Admissions after one year out of graduate school

 - Being recruited to the University of Cincinnati College of Medicine and serving for 10 years

 - Becoming the National Chair of Student Affairs

 - Being on the National Board of Medical Examiners